rndennis/javascript-training/1/instructions.md

 ### Post-lab Questions

 1. Why was `this.trainer` still `Renee`?
-2. What does this construct resemble?
+2. What does the `Pokedex` function resemble?

 ## 1.3 - var, let, and const